 The District is waiting on the state to provide the Student Score Reports (SSRs).

-Once received, the SSRs will be sent home with students or can be obtained via the Aeries Parent Portal.
+Once received, the SSRs will be sent home with students in November or can be obtained via the Aeries Parent Portal.

 This is the last time reports will be sent home with students.